kovidgoyal/rapydscript-ng/README.md

   Python, which RapydScript corrects :) Note that loop variables in ordinary for loops do leak into the surrounding scope, just as in Python.

+- Nested comprehensions are not supported.
+So you cannot do this:
+	[a for a in b for b in c]

 - RapydScript automatically appends 'new' keyword when using classes generated by it, native JavaScript objects like `Image` and `RegExp` and classes from other libraries marked as external.
 However, automatic new insertion depends